semanticdata/firefox-extract-links/README.md

 - Convert URLs into actual links.
 - Remove duplicate links from list.
+- Total links count shown next to the popup title.
+- Differentiate external links with `↗️`.

 ## 💡 Ideas

 - Filter links by domain
 - Export links to CSV
-- Distinguish between internal and external links
 - Categorize links by content type
 - Check from broken links
 - Option to save links to a "Saved Links" list in local storage